 Beaver Creek is very accessible either by car or air.
 Most people arrive by car, that way you have more flexibility once you are here.

-Talon Crew volunteers will receive an official sponsored winter ski jacket and hat with the Birds of Prey logo as part of your 4 day minimum requirement.
+Talon Crew volunteers will receive a weatherproof softshell winter ski jacket and hat with the Birds of Prey logo as part of your required four-day minimum volunteer commitment.
 There are both men’s and women’s sizing and styles.
-The jackets are usually ordered in February, so in terms of sizing, what we have is what we have.
+Jackets are distributed on a first come, first served basis.
 The earlier you are able to pick up your jacket, the better your chances of getting the size you desire.
 You will be able to try the jackets on for sizing when you pick your up.

 Food & Beverage

 The Food Services Crew works diligently to provide our volunteers with plenty of good quality food and hydration.
 Each day that you volunteer to be on course, you will receive breakfast and lunch.

 The Talon Crew is part of the highly talented Event Staff course crew that is tasked with building “North America’s Downhill”.
 This team is comprised of the VAIL VALLEY FOUNDATION, BEAVER CREEK MOUNTAIN OPERATIONS, STIFEL US SKI TEAM, SKI & SNOWBOARD CLUB VAIL and the TALON CREW.

 When you register online using Rosterfy, we will use that email address to send you confirmations, schedules, and newsletter updates.
 We will use your cell phone number if we need to reach you by phone.
 We also have a good text messaging system and we strongly encourage you to opt-in for this service.
 As weather and course conditions can often dictate schedule changes, we will first use text messaging to communicate this.
 We also use text messaging to send you a reminder the day before your are scheduled for a shift.
 You can also always login to your Rosterfy profile to view your schedule and additional volunteer information.